 Doctors in the specialty doctor grade earn a basic salary of between £37,176 and £69,325.

-Consultants can earn a basic salary of between £75,249 and £101,451 per year, dependent on length of service.
+Consultants can earn a basic salary of between £75,249 and £101,451 per year, dependent on years of seniority in the consultant grade.
 Local and national clinical excellence awards may be awarded subject to meeting the necessary criteria.

 Many general practitioners (GPs) are self employed and hold contracts, either on their own or as part of a Clinical Commissioning Group (CCG).
 The profit of GPs varies according to the services they provide for their patients and the way they choose to provide these services.